-In a meeting on Thursday, March 18th the Honourable Minister Andrew Holness commited support for the Foundation.
+In a meeting on Thursday, March 18th the Honourable Minister Andrew Holness committed support for the Foundation.
 The meeting was held at the Ministry of Education at its Heroes circle location.

 The move will be reflected in a letter to the foundation heads and official placement on the ministry’s website.